Sympathetic Character: 10 Writing Techniques That Make Readers Care

 You are preparing to write your best work ever!

-Don’t forget to bookmark this page and watch for future articles.
-Feel free to let us know how everything is going for you in the comments.

-Which of the eleven strategies for crafting a sympathetic character do you like most?
+Which of the strategies for crafting a sympathetic character do you like most?
 Why?
 Tell us all about it in the comments!

 PRACTICE

-Use the character you’ve developed for the book you’re writing alongside this series, designed in the last post’s exercise.
-If you haven’t created a character yet, do it now!

-Then, choose a technique from today’s article.
+Choose a technique from today’s article and use it to create a character.
 Now, spend fifteen minutes writing three or four paragraphs designed to gain a reader’s sympathy and make them care about your character.

-When you’re finished, you may post your work in the comments and get some feedback from the community.
-Don’t forget to provide feedback for your fellow writers!
-We learn best by helping one another.
+When your time is up, Write Practice Pro members can post in the practice workshop here to get feedback.
+Make sure to give feedback to three other writers too.

+Not a part of a growing writing community yet?
+Come check out how to join our community here.